-All adverse events regardless of causality to cilta-cel beginning from product administration on Day 0 until Day 100 following CAR-T infusion will be collected and included in the analysis.
-Thereafter, only non-serious AEs related to cilta-cel (except the safety variables defined in Section 4.3.2) and all SAEs regardless of causality up to End of Study will be collected and analyzed.
-Other data sources for this study may also include analyses from tumor samples of patients developing second primary malignancies.
+All adverse events regardless of causality to cilta-cel beginning from product administration until Day 100 following cilta-cel infusion will be collected and included in the analysis.
+Thereafter, only non-serious AEs related to cilta-cel (except the safety variables defined in Section 8.3.2) and all SAEs regardless of causality up to End of Study will be collected and analyzed.
+Other data sources for this study may also include analyses from tumor samples of patients developing second primary malignancies and RCL analyses.

 Rates of adverse events collected within the study will be estimated.
-Where appropriate, additional summaries, listings, or narratives may be provided, as appropriate.
+Where appropriate, additional summaries, listings, datasets, or narratives may be provided, as appropriate.